JakeBisson8/express-web-server-template/README.md

 ## Setting up HTTPS 🔒 <a name="https"></a>

-All you need for HTTPS is a private key and a certificate.
+All you need for HTTPS is a private key, certificate.
 Don't have one yet?
 You can try it out by using a self-signed certificate.
+Pssst...
+If you're allowing ciphers that use DH params then you will need that too 😉.

 0. To create a self-signed certificate, [Install OpenSSL](https://tecadmin.net/install-openssl-on-windows/) then open a shell to the `ssl/` directory and run the following commands.
+For DH Params, the command is here too.

 ```bash
 # Generate private key